 Food in Australia: Barbeques (“the barbie”) are a traditional pastime in Australia.
 Some traditional foods are kangaroo, wombat, turtle, emu, meat pie, roast lamb, seafood and snake.
 Christmas in Australia is in the middle of the summer.
 The usual meal consists of salads and cold meats.
 Older generations celebrate with roast meats, roasted vegetables and plum pudding.

 Recreation in Australia: Some of the popular sports and recreation in Australia consists of football, soccer, rugby, swimming, surfing, horse racing, basketball and motor racing.
+With so many incredible spots, it can be hard to choose, the best towns for surfers in Australia but remember no matter where you go in Australia, you’ll find some of the best waves in the world.
 Some of the popular kids games are Toss the Thong (Flip flop), backyard cricket, cockroach races, water play, beach frisbee and egg and spoon races.

 Australia Fact Bingo Game Activity Booklet